Gulf War Veteran Disability Benefits

 Additionally, if a claim does not include evidence of medical treatment for a pattern of symptoms that constitute a disability, and the only significant evidence is a layman’s statement describing the disabling symptoms, the VA will request that the vet undergo a medical examination.

 Undiagnosed illnesses and even diagnosable conditions that are not medically explainable, like Chronic Fatigue Syndrome and Fibromyalgia, often present a problem for the veteran seeking benefits as well as the VA claims evaluator.
-George Sink, P.A.
-Injury Lawyers can work with you at any point — original benefits claim, reopened or appealed claim, new claim, or secondary disability claim — to ensure your claim has the best evidence available to support your claim.
+Our advocates can help you at any point in the process – whether it’s an original benefits claim, reopened or appealed claim, new claim, or secondary disability claim — to ensure your claim has the best evidence available to support your claim.

 We’ll Navigate the VA Gulf War Benefits Bureaucracy for You

-Seeking veterans’ disability benefitsfor qualifying Gulf War veterans can be a complex and time-consuming process, and can easily lead to unnecessary delays in obtaining needed benefits.
+Seeking veterans’ disability benefits for qualifying Gulf War veterans can be a complex and time-consuming process, and can easily lead to unnecessary delays in obtaining needed benefits.
 You do not have to go it alone.
-The experienced and caring legal assistance from George Sink, P.A.
-Injury Lawyers take the burden from your shoulders and gets benefits to you as FAST as possible.
+The experienced and caring assistance from our advocates takes the burden from your shoulders and gets benefits to you as FAST as possible.

-We can help you prepare a complete an accurate claim for benefits promised Gulf War veterans.
-We can refer you to medical specialists who understand unique medical problems suffered by Gulf War veterans and the documentation required by the VA system to substantiate disability.
+We can help you prepare a complete and accurate claim for benefits promised by Gulf War veterans.
+We can refer you to medical specialists who understand the unique medical problems suffered by Gulf War veterans and the documentation required by the VA system to substantiate disability.